DHTMLX/docs-suite/docs/window/api/window_getsize_method.md

 ---
-sidebar_label: getSize
+sidebar_label: getSize()
-title: getSize
+title: getSize()
 ---

 @short: gets the size of window

 @signature: {'getSize(): ISize;'}

 @returns:
-- size		object		an object with width and height of a window
+An object with width and height of a window

 @example:
 var size = dhxWindow.getSize(); // -> {width: 960, height: 469}